 DESCRIPTION

+"This is a status variable.

+It is written by the SME when able to accept a new request.

-"Identifies a hint for the next value of dot11WNMRqstIndex to be used in a row creation attempt for dot11WNMRequestTable.
+Identifies a hint for the next value of dot11WNMRqstIndex to be used in a row creation attempt for dot11WNMRequestTable.
 If no new rows can be created for some reason, such as memory, processing requirements, etc, the SME shall set this attribute to 0.
 It shall update this attribute to a proper value other than 0 as soon as it is capable of receiving new measurement requests.
 The nextIndex is not necessarily sequential nor monotonically increasing."

 ::= { dot11WNMRequest 1 }